1. Check for and prevent leaks

 9. Take care with space heaters

-Make sure the space heater is on a flat and level surface and that it is plugged directly into an outlet or surge protector.
+Make sure your space heater is on a flat and level surface and that it is plugged directly into an outlet or surge protector.
 Never use a heater that has a torn or damaged cord, and never use an extension cord with a space heater.
 Space heaters should never be left unattended.

 10. Create a survival kit